Welcome to the Burlington Squadron Homepage

 After some brainstorming, we came up with a short list of what courses might consider:

-- Boating Essentials - To extend the basic knowledge of boating including the fundamentals of Navigation
+- Boating 2 - Beyond Boating Basics - To extend the basic knowledge of boating including the fundamentals of Navigation

 - Restricted Operator Certificate / VHF License - To summon assistance should something go wrong on the water.

-- Fundamentals of Weather - To recognize weather patterns and changes while you are out there.
+- Introduction to Weather - To recognize weather patterns and changes while you are out there.

 - Electronic Navigation - Even if you just get the basics of Navigation in Boating Essentials and do not take more advanced navigation courses, you will want to know how the chartplotter works with their strengths and weaknesses.